Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/build.typ

         )
       ],
       [
-        Unfortunately, due to time constraints, we couldn't finish creating the the left side.
+        Unfortunately, due to time constraints, we could not finish creating the the left side.
 We planned to follow the drive configuration on sheet 4 of the Drivetrain CAD to get the exact spacing that we needed.
 This will ensure that the left side aligns precisely with the design specifications, maintaining consistency and accuracy in the overall structure.
 Overall, we wanted to spend this meeting finishing what we previously left off on last meeting.

         == Build Steps
         - Reconstructed the framework of the drivetrain and rotated all the screws from facing inwards to outwards